iounpaladin/iounpaladin.github.io/_pages/cv.md

   - Algebraic Topology (Math 225C)
 - Fall 2022
   - Algebra, Course 1 (Math 210A)
-  - 2-Categorical Quiver Hecke Algebras (Math 216A)
+  - 2-Representations of Lie Algebras (Math 216A)
   - Differential Topology (Math 225A)
 - Winter 2023
   - Reading Course on Semi-Topological K-Theory with Raphaël Rouquier (Math 197)